mohamednour2019/OrdersWebApi/README.md

 <h2>✨New Ideas</h2>

-**A Well Structured Action Result That Depends on Generic Presenter That Make the Code More Readable and Well Structured And Facilitate DRY Principle.**
+**A Well Structured Action Methods That Depends on Generic Presenter That Make the Code More Readable and Well Structured And Facilitate DRY Principle.**